bradonomics/bradonomics.com/_posts/2014-08-01-baseline-report.md

 facebook_image_path:
 ---

 Pat Flynn was the first blogger I saw publishing [monthly income reports](http://www.smartpassiveincome.com/tag/monthly-income-report/).
-Shortly after, a lot of entrepreneurs especially those in the affiliate space jumped on the bandwagon.
+Shortly after, a lot of entrepreneurs, especially those in the affiliate space, jumped on the bandwagon.
 When these reports first became popular I thought they were great, but quickly saw the limitations.
 As long as you intend to do something similar to the guy publishing the report they can be helpful, but what if your business is completely different?

 In 2009, I moved to Thailand with the goal of starting a business.
 My idea was to leave the US where my savings (and GI Bill) would go further---but Thailand was largely arbitrary.
 Shortly after I moved Dan Andrews started publishing a podcast and talking about creative baselining and whether it was better to bootstrap a business from the Philippines or Bali or Thailand.
 Here are some of the articles: